dmora/dmora/README.md

 ## About Me

-I am a Senior Engineering MAnager.
+I am a Senior Engineering Manager.
 I am passionate about everything technology related, and in my free time, I enjoy Asados, roadtrips and my farms.

 ## Useful Links